IBM/voice-gateway-on-icp/README.md

 When the reader has completed this Code Pattern, they will understand how to:

+* Provision Watson services on IBM Public Cloud
+* Import a sample Call Center dialog to Watson Assistant
-* Deploy the Voice Gateway on an IBM Cloud Private Instance
+* Deploy a Voice Gateway service on IBM Cloud Private
-* Connect the Voice Gateway to Twilio via the SIP communication protocol
+* Connect Voice Gateway to Twilio via the SIP communication protocol
-* Use a Service Orchestration Engine with the Voice Gateway

 ![](images/architecture.png)